Skip to Content

 Agent mode (bee stream --agent)

 Human-readable output optimized for inference/token efficiency, with no color formatting.
+Each line looks like:

 JSON mode (bee stream --json)